Renowned Folk Artist Shukat Dhola Enthralls Audience At Lok Virsa - UrduPoint

 Renowned Folk Artist Shukat Dhola Enthralls Audience At Lok Virsa

-Renowned folk artist Shoukat Ali Dhola and his group on Saturday evening enthralled audience here at dhol party organized by Lok Virsa in collaboration with private musical band

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jul, 2021 ) :Renowned folk artist Shoukat Ali Dhola and his group on Saturday evening enthralled audience here at dhol party organized by Lok Virsa in collaboration with private musical band.
+ISLAMABAD, Jul 4 (UrduPoint / Pakistan Point News - 4th Jul, 2021 ) :Renowned folk artist Shoukat Ali Dhola and his group has enthralled audience here at "Dhol party" organized by Lok Virsa in collaboration with private musical band.

 In his opening remarks on the occasion, Executive Director Lok Virsa Talha Ali welcomed the artists and audience in the program.
 He said that Lok Virsa would continue its efforts to entertain the people of Federal capital.
 He said that it was a matter of satisfaction that cultural programs were restarted after prolonged break due to COVID-19 pandemic.
 Shoukat Dhola and his group presented Punjabi folk songs with exciting Dhol performance and got big applause from the audience.